Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headfi{C.1: GUI Testing.} Some agents are developed to execute GUI testing for mobile applications.
+Some agents are developed to execute GUI testing for mobile applications.
 GUI testing is a commonly used software testing method aimed at verifying whether the user interface meets service specifications and user requirements.
 Previous LLM-based GUI testing approaches lack adequate autonomy, long-term planning, and coherence~\cite{QTypist, DroidBot-GPT}.
-The emergence of LLM-based agents enables GUI testing to focus more on higher-level test objectives\cite{GPTDroid, DroidAgent, AXNav}, such as clear task objectives, without relying on specific GUI states.
-Liu \et\cite{GPTDroid} propose a framework called GPTDroid, where the LLM iterates the entire process by perceiving GUI page information, generating test scripts in the form of Q\&A, executing these scripts through tools, and receiving feedback from the application.
+The emergence of LLM-based agents enables GUI testing to focus more on higher-level test objectives~\cite{GPTDroid, DroidAgent, AXNav, InputBlaster, VisionDroid}, such as clear task objectives, without relying on specific GUI states.
+Liu \et~\cite{GPTDroid} propose a framework called GPTDroid, where the LLM iterates the entire process by perceiving GUI page information, generating test scripts in the form of Q\&A, executing these scripts through tools, and receiving feedback from the application.
 GPTDroid keeps a long-term memory to retain testing knowledge, which would help to improve the reasoning process.
 The DroidAgent~\cite{DroidAgent} framework employs multiple LLM-based agents coordinating through different memory modules and can set its own tasks according to the functionalities of the apps under test.
 It is composed of four LLM-based agents: planner, actor, observer, and reflector, each with specific roles and supported by memory modules that enable long-term planning and interaction with external tools.
 AXNav~\cite{AXNav} is another multi-agent system designed for replaying accessibility tests on mobile apps.
 It includes the planner agent, the action agent, and the evaluation agent, which together form the LLM-based UI navigation system.
 These agents translate test instructions into executable steps, conduct tests on a cloud-based iOS device, and summarize the test results in a chaptered video annotated with potential issues in the application, respectively.
+InputBlaster~\cite{InputBlaster} is an agent designed to generate unusual text inputs for mobile app crash detection.
+Initially, it infers the input constraints and generates a valid text input, based on the GUI page information.
+Building on this valid input and constraints, it then generates appropriate mutation rules with corresponding test generators, in the form of natural language and code snippets, respectively.
+Each test generator produces a batch of test inputs, and the test execution feedback will help the agent to produce more diversified outcomes.
+Additionally, the agent can retrieve relevant examples of buggy input for a better understanding of the task.
+VisionDroid~\cite{VisionDroid} is a multi-agent system designed to detect non-crash functional bugs via multimodal LLM.
+It is composed of the function-aware explorer and the logic-aware bug detector.
+The explorer takes both the image and text information to comprehend the GUI page, generating actions to explore the functionality of the app and memorize the testing history.
+The intra-page bugs can be found by the explorer.
+The detector then segments the exploration history to check the inconsistency between the process logic and the GUI change history, which leads to the detection of inter-page bugs.